necat101/Chronos-CLGCM/README.md

 ### 1\.
 Training

 Train a new model from scratch.
 This creates a new, self-contained model directory at `--out-dir`.
+Using `--grad-clip 1.0` is recommended for stability.

 ```bash
 python chronos.py train \